flectra-hq/documentation-user/inventory/management/misc/immediate_planned_transfers.rst

 Immediate & Planned Transfers
 =============================

-In Odoo, you can create two types of transfers: immediate or planned transfers.
+In Flectra, you can create two types of transfers: immediate or planned transfers.

 Immediate Transfers